ramjam1215/MyWebPage/README.md

 # JcWebPage
-- Current Branch: master
+- Current Branch: fbLike

 # TODO
+- could always be prettier

+# 1-04-2020
 - add firebase hosting
-- fix the "like" button
+- fixed the "like" button
+- made some logic changes to showing and hiding certain portions of my webpage
 # 1-03-2020
 - added firestore and implemented some basic firebase/database stuff
-- esssentially added a "like" button
+- esssentially added a "like" button/component

 # 1-02-2020
 - added some CSS, pictures, and basic resume info.